 Allies Against Discrimination: Titles will be selected to give voice to diverse and often under-represented perspectives.
 Readings about or featuring disabled peoples, persons with autism and other learning differences, and racial and ethnic minorities get highlighted.
 It’s a club that can examine opportunity gaps related to gender, sexual orientation, religion, age and economic status.

-Confronting Racism: Works by contemporary award-winning thought leaders will be introduced and discussed to understand how they are increasing representation of People of Color in American culture: Angie Thomas, Jason Reynolds, Ibram Kendi, Jeff Chang, Colson Whitehead, Jesmyn Ward, Trevor Noah, Tiffany D. Jackson, Ta-Nehisi Coates and others.
+Confronting Racism: Works by contemporary award-winning thought leaders will be introduced and discussed to understand how they are increasing representation of People of Color in American culture: Angie Thomas, Jason Reynolds, Ibram X. Kendi, Jeff Chang, Colson Whitehead, Jesmyn Ward, Trevor Noah, Tiffany D. Jackson, Ta-Nehisi Coates and others.
+The group can choose a non-fiction or fiction focus.
+(Scroll down to a sample “informational blurb.”)

 Fierce!
 Focus on Feminism – Issues confronting women provide a focus.
-Erin in 11th grade has led this club in the past.
+Erin, a senior, has led this club in the past.

 LGBTQ – You have two options: 3rd Tuesday each month, 5pm, Arlington Central Library, coordinated by Arlington Public Library.
-See Alessandra to join H-B’s club that meets here on campus.
+See Alessandra to join H-B’s club to see if it can meet virtually.

 Tawk Politics – It won’t be long till the next election.
 Gather to hear a variety of political viewpoints and share articles, essays, videos of interest as well as titles recently published by influential political voices.
 You might even walk away with tips to help with a campaign.